-Clear goggles are very useful, to protect your eyes from the wind on that midnight start, and darker goggles can be useful for climbing above 7000m in windy conditions.
+Clear goggles are very useful to protect your eyes from the wind on that midnight start and goggles for bright conditions can be useful for climbing above 7000m in windy conditions.
 Do have good sunglasses as well as goggles tend to fog up except in windy conditions.

 You need to plan a system to keep in your down suit